-The term of the Burlington Lease began on June 1, 2023, (the "Commencement Date"), when the Company gained control of and commenced tenant improvement work at the Premises.
-The Company's obligation to pay rent for the Premises will begin on the earlier of: 13 months from the Commencement Date; or the date on which the Company first occupies the Premises to conduct operations (the "Rent Commencement Date").
+The term of the Burlington Lease began on June 1, 2023 (the "Commencement Date"), when the Company gained control of and commenced tenant improvement work at the Premises.
+The Company's obligation to pay rent for the Premises began on July 1, 2024 (the "Rent Commencement Date").
 The initial term of the Lease is 144 months following the Rent Commencement Date.
 The Company has a one-time option to extend the term of the Lease for an additional 10 years, exercisable under certain conditions and at a market rate determined in accordance with the Burlington Lease.